Mini-budget tax changes not right, says Michael Gove

 However, speaking to the BBC's Sunday with Laura Kuenssberg programme, the prime minister acknowledged she could have "laid the ground better" before announcing the changes.

-Last month's mini-budget, which included the surprise announcement that the tax rate for the wealthiest would be cut, triggered turmoil in the markets and concern among some Conservative MPs.
+Last month's mini-budget, which included the surprise announcement that the tax rate for the highest earners would be cut, triggered turmoil in the markets and concern among some Conservative MPs.

 Talking to Sky News, Conservative Party chairman Jake Berry warned that Tory MPs who vote against the prime minister's tax measures would be kicked out of the parliamentary party - known as losing the whip.